heyheyhello/voko/notes.md

 long list of if statements to check all attribute edge cases, but actually it's as easy as `attr in node ? node[attr] = ... : node.setAttribute(attr, ...)`.

----

-I'd like to be Mithril compatible, which is therefore also JSX compatible.
-Then I'll also write a small version for projects that are only for _you_ and don't need compatibility with anything.
+This reviver will be JSX compatible.
+A smaller version can be written for projects that don't need compatibility with anything.

 Compatibility also extends to web-components.
 Some libraries spend a great amount of code ensuring they're properly supported.
-The `is` attribute must be taken out (like events are) from other attributes and
+The `is` attribute must be taken out (like events are) from other attributes:

 ```js
 document.createElement('div', { is: 'my-list-item' })
 ```

----

-Considered accepting a DOM node in previous versions.
-Not that I was expecting to write anything like `v(v(v('div')))`, but it meant you can add attributes and children to an existing DOM node, which is neat.
-An example might be:
-`v($('.findMe'), { onClick: () => {} })`.
-However, I was reminded that a reviver
-does not mutate anything.
-Accepting an attached DOM node is kinda...hmm; as someone in a _hyperscript_ issue thread wrote:
+I won't support that for now since I do not use custom elements (sorry!).

+The issue thread also mentioned:

 > When using, designing and documenting APIs for things [...] it’s good when one
 > function returns a value or mutates things.
 But not both at the same time.

 Not handling that also means reducing code complexity.
 Imagine a DOM node already has an attribute `disabled: true`, and you pass it to the reviver with `v(DOMNode, { disabled: false })`.
 What happens?
-Should it diff and then call `removeAttribute('disabled')`?
-Kinda needs to.
-Same goes for events and children, not just attributes.
+The reviver must diff the DOM node and know to call `removeAttribute('disabled')`.
+Same applies to events and children, not just attributes.
 Mutation is hard - just look at the diff algorithms in virtual DOMs.
 It's a solved problem, but not this reviver's problem.